bfasenfest/modelscope-image-to-video/README.md

   --sdp
 ```

-Or if you prefer to use a 2d text to video model for image conditioning instead of a init-image:
+Or if you prefer to use a 2d text to image model for image conditioning instead of a init-image:
 ```
 python inference.py \
-  --model img2vid \
+  --model motexture/image-to-video-ms-3.4b \
   --prompt "a fast moving fancy sports car" \
   --model-2d "stabilityai/stable-diffusion-2-1" \
   --num-frames 16 \